jackalope/jackalope-doctrine-dbal/tests/README.md

 You should only see success or skipped tests, no failures or errors.

-## Test setup for Jackrabbit Transport

-You need to create a new workspace.
-The simplest way to do this is

-    java -jar jackrabbit-*.jar
-    # when it says "Apache Jackrabbit is now running at http://localhost:8080/" ctrl-c to stop
-    cp -r jackrabbit/workspaces/default jackrabbit/workspace/tests
-    edit jackrabbit/workspaces/tests/workspace.xml
-    # change the line <Workspace name="default"> to <Workspace name="tests">
-    java -jar jackrabbit-*.jar

-See also "Jackrabbit Doc":http://jackrabbit.apache.org/jackrabbit-configuration.html#JackrabbitConfiguration-Workspaceconfiguration

-Once you have jackrabbit with a tests workspace, run the tests.

-    cd /path/to/jackalope/tests
-    cp phpunit_jackrabbit.xml.dist phpunit.xml
-    phpunit

 ## Test setup for the Doctrine DBAL transport

 There is a phpunit_doctrinedbal.xml.dist file in the tests/ folder.
 Copy that to phpunit.xml and adjust settings as you need them.